Ganote History, Family Crest & Coats of Arms

-Lowe, Mark Anthony, Patronymica Britannica, A Dictionary of Family Names of the United Kingdom.
-London: John Russel Smith, 1860.
-Print.
 This source continues "Gilbert de Gand or Gant, a great Domesday tenant, was son of Baldwin, Earl of Flanders, whose sister William the Conqueror married."

 Early Origins of the Ganote family

-Kent where Richard le Gaunt was listed in the Curia Regis Rolls of 1219.
+The surname Ganote was first found in Kent where Richard le Gaunt was listed in the Curia Regis Rolls of 1219.
 The same year Gilbert de Gaunt was listed in the same rolls in Lincolnshire.
 A few years later, Maurice le Gant was listed in the Assize Rolls of Somerset in 1225.

 Early History of the Ganote family

-Another 191 words (14 lines of text) covering the years 1219, 1340, 1399 and 1685 are included under the topic Early Ganote History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Ganote research.
+Another 96 words (7 lines of text) covering the years 1219, 1340, 1399, 1685 and 1685 are included under the topic Early Ganote History in all our PDF Extended History products and printed products wherever possible.

 Ganote Spelling Variations

-spelling variations.
+Norman surnames are characterized by a multitude of spelling variations.
 The frequent changes in surnames are largely due to the fact that the Old and Middle English languages lacked definite spelling rules.
 The introduction of Norman French to England, as well as the official court languages of Latin and French, also had pronounced influences on the spelling of surnames.
 Since medieval scribes and church officials recorded names as they sounded, rather than adhering to any specific spelling rules, it was common to find the same individual referred to with different spellings.
-The name has been spelled Gaunt, Gant and others.
+The name has been spelled Gaunt, Gant, Kaunt and others.